-The Parent Company is listed with the Philippine Stock Exchange (PSE) on July 11, 2007 and is presently engaged in trading of petroleum products on wholesale basis and operating of oil depots, storage facilities and allied services.
+The Parent Company was listed at the Philippine Stock Exchange (PSE) on July 11, 2007 and is presently engaged in trading of petroleum products on wholesale and retail basis and operating of oil depots, storage facilities and allied services.

 PPHI was incorporated in the Philippines on May 31, 2006 but has not yet started commercial operations.
 PPHI's primary purpose is to provide management, investment and technical advice for commercial, industrial, manufacturing and other kinds of enterprises.
 PPHI's registered office is located at Stella Hizon Reyes Road, Barrio Pampanga, Davao City.